mokunet

 Run, maintain, and measure the project's ongoing impact.

-When you create a project, the system generates its identifier automatically from your SDG alignment, moku affiliation, and project name.
-From the ID alone, anyone can read the goal area, district, and location context — so every project connects back to the backbone and accumulates a record as it moves through its lifecycle.
+When you create a project, the system gives it a name built from your SDG goal, your moku, and the project name.
+From that name alone, anyone can read the goal, the district, and the place — so every project connects back to the shared map and builds a record as it moves from planning to outcome.

 A view of your own connections

-Behind the scenes, your subscription creates a record of your governance relationships — your moku affiliation, any projects you create, and any steward roles you hold.
+Behind the scenes, joining creates a record of your connections — your moku, any projects you create, and any steward roles you hold.
 The platform already tracks this internally.
-A subscriber-facing view where you can browse your own governance connections is under active development.
+A view where you can browse your own connections is being built.

 Want the per-role detail?
-The full breakdown of all seven profile types — their spatial focus and exactly what each one sees — lives at /roles.
+The full breakdown of all six roles — what each one focuses on, exactly what it sees, and how a role is set and locked — lives at /roles.
 This page covers the core idea; that page covers every role.